c-exec/c/README.md

 ## Includes

-`c` uses the compiler to analyze includes.
-It finds "includes of includes" and handles conditional includes (`via IFDEF` for instance) correctly.
+`c` uses the system C compiler to analyze includes.
+It finds "includes of includes" and handles conditional includes (via `IFDEF` for instance) correctly.
 It's assumed that the corresponding
 `.c` source code file for a `.h` include header is inside the same directory with the `.h` extension exchanged for a `.c`.

 If no corresponding source code file can be found, a warning is issued and it's likely that the compilation fails.